Mademoiselle Blanche Monnier

 Who sent the letter?

 There are two theories as to who sent the anonymous letter notifying authorities of the woman’s captivity.
 It was first suspected that the anonymous letter had been sent by her brother.
 Knowing that his mother was close to death, it is surmised that he sent the letter so that his sister would be rescued before he became her sole caretaker.
-Later it was thought that an ex-soldier who assisted one of the housemaids, but felt no loyalty to the household, had sent the letter to authorities.
-Who sent the letter remains a mystery.
+Later it was thought that an ex-soldier, who assisted one of the housemaids but felt no loyalty to the household, had sent the letter to authorities.
+The identity of Blanche’s savior remains a mystery.

 Photos and documents

-Other photos and document scans regarding the case may be viewed below.
+Additional historical photos and document scans regarding the Blanche Monnier case may be viewed below.